-The festive season is here again and needless to say, the preparations have begun in full swing.
-After Holi, the country has begun gearing up for the next major set of festivities in Chaitra Navratri 2019.
-This year Navratri falls on 6th April 2019 and will go on till 14th April 2019.
+The festive season is here again.
+This year Navratri falls on 25th March 2020 and will go on till 2nd April 2020.
 Navratri is one of the most significant Hindu festivals.
 It is a grand occasion especially in parts of Punjab, Gujarat and Maharashtra.
 Navratri in Sanskrit means nine nights.
 These nine days of celebrations are dedicated to nine avatars of Goddess Durga (also referred to as Shakti) who is believed to descend from heaven to stay with her devotees for these few auspicious days.
 Hindu devotees across the country pray to the deity with offerings of different flowers, fruits and prasad.
 They also clean up their house and wake up early in the morning for daily poojas.

 Chaitra Navratri Significance